By Frances Harder

 In my mind I see that the future of fashion will be the evolution of the new world of the technical advancements in 3D printing.
 To explain 3D printing simply, because it is a complex process that transforms digital information into an electronic design file.
 Guided by a design file, a 3D printer lays down layer after layer of raw material to “print” out an object.
 It could be a shoe, or a handbag, or as this technology progresses and evolves clothing of all types.
 I am convinced that 3D printed garments will be the next evolution that will be widely available to all and change the world of fashion and bricks and mortar.
 Retailers are closing as more purchases go online but maybe this new process will open up more doors.
 A customer can go to a store and choose a design from files or samples.
 Then have your body scanned to achieve the perfect fit and you can also even see a 3D image of yourself wearing your new outfit.
 Then the next day your dress will be shipped.
 Once you have finished with your old 3D printed garments then you can return them to the store to be melted down and reuse!
 NO WASTE!! 😊

-3D is also being used in many other industries including the medical field.
-3D is also breaking new grounds and is being used to print organs and other body parts!
+3D is also being used in many other industries including the medical field & the building trade.
+3D is also breaking new ground and is being used to print bones, organs and other body parts.
+The building trade is 3D printing walls and other construction parts!
 Just amazing!!
 Very exciting!
 Watch this space.